circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 ## Windows

-The syntax for using the Windows executor differs depending on whether config v2.1 or v2.0 is in use.
-If you are using v2.1, you will also need to enable Pipelines: Go to "Project" > "Settings" > "Advanced Settings".
+The syntax for using the Windows executor in your config differs depending on whether you are using CircleCI Cloud – config version 2.1 – or a self-hosted installation of CircleCI Server with config version 2.0.
+If you are using v2.1, you will also need to [enable Pipelines]({{ site.baseurl }}/2.0/build-processing).

-{:.codetab.1.v2_1}
+{:.codetab.1.Cloud}
 ```yaml
 version: 2.1 # Use version 2.1 to enable Orb usage.